Can pets eat Swiss Chard?

 Description

-Swiss chard is a leafy green beet relative with broad crinkled leaves and thick stems that may be white, red, yellow, or rainbow-colored.
-It is used sauteed, braised, added to soups, and folded into egg dishes.
-Plain cooked chard provides fiber, vitamin K, magnesium, and carotenoids.
+Swiss chard is a leafy green beet relative with broad crinkled leaves and thick stems in white, red, yellow, or rainbow colors.
+Provides fiber, vitamin K, magnesium, and carotenoids.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.